 "Veritable" because competitors plagued the company from early days.

 Denied copyright protection for the name Liebig, the company relied on Liebig's signature.

-As early as 1873, the year of Liebig's death and the year before Giebert's, the plant was turning out 500 tons of the stuff annually.
+As early as 1873, the year of Liebig's death and the year before Giebert's, the plant was turning out 500 tons of the molasses-like stuff annually.
 Corned beef was added to the product list in 1881 and sold under the brand name Fray Bentos.
-OXO bouillon was added in 1911.
+OXO bouillon arrived in 1911.
 Chilled and frozen beef arrived in the 1920s with the Vestey takeover.

 Who made the monument?
 Don't know, though it had to have been before 1924, when the name Liebig was dropped.

 The riders have a "wise men from the East" aura.

 The entrance still exists but has been stripped.